Proof Complexity of Linear Logics: Introduction

 \subsection{Our Contribution}

 In this work, we follow the same strategy of weakening classical logic; however, our approach differs conceptually.
 To illustrate the role of full involution, the backbone of \emph{classical reasoning}, we keep the axiom $(\neg \neg A \to A)$ intact and also allow unrestricted formulas in our proofs.
 Instead, we weaken the logic by pruning its \emph{structural rules}.
-By removing contraction, weakening, and the cut rule one at a time, (sometimes even with controlled structural rules provided by linear exponentials), we obtain three main results that isolate the precise contribution of each rule to the strength of classical proof systems.
-Our main results are summarized in Table \ref{table: summary}.
+By removing contraction and the cut rule one at a time\footnote{In Subsection \ref{subsubsection cont}, we will explain that the case where the weakening rule is eliminated is easy to address.}, sometimes even while allowing controlled structural rules via linear exponentials, one can isolate the precise contribution of each rule to the strength of classical proof systems.

 To state our results concisely, we introduce the following notion.
-Let $G$, $H$, and $P$ be sequent calculi (possibly for different logics).
-We write $G \leq_P H$ if, for every sequent $S$ provable in $P$,
+Let $G$, $H$, and $I$ be three sequent calculi (possibly for different logics).
+We say \emph{$H$ simulates $G$ over $I$}, denoted $G \leq_I H$, if for every sequent $S$ provable in $I$,